aseemk/aseemk.com/talks/mix-neo4j-text.md

 ```

 // Notes:
 Here's what that looks like in a Cypher query.
-This is the creations stream.
+This is the profile stream.

 # Pagination <span class="red">(Bad)</span>